pwittchen/prefser/README.md

 <T> T get(String key, Class classOfT, T defaultValue);
 ```

-Classic SharedPreferences allows you to store only primitive data types and set of strings.
+Classic SharedPreferences allows you to store only primitive data types, Strings and Set of Strings.

 Thanks to Gson serialization, Prefser allows you to store:
 * Primitive data types